spedas/pyspedas/docs/source/getting_started.rst

 (If you omit the filename and just do "jupyter notebook", you will get a list of whatever notebooks are in your project, and you can click on the one you want to run).

+You may be prompted to select a kernel (the Python installation to be used when runnng your notebook).
+If so, select the default kernel and continue.

 This will open a browser window (or open a new tab in your existing browser) which should look something like this:

 .. image:: _static/jupyter_window.png